 Students and faculty have access to site-licensed software applications and central file storage from on and off campus.
 LTS provides software at public sites for general word processing and spreadsheets, mathematical and statistical packages, and specialized applications for scientific and engineering work.

 The Center for Innovation in Teaching and Learning supports faculty innovation -- see the Faculty Development section of this catalog for details.
 Library and Technology Services provides technical support for the many computer classrooms, suitable for individual “hands-on” instruction.
-85% of all Lehigh University classrooms are equipped with permanently-installed computer projection systems.
+Most Lehigh University classrooms are equipped with permanently-installed computer projection systems.
 Equipment is available through the Digital Media Studio to enable faculty or students to give computer-based presentations in any space.